masterteam-ntua/master-team-website/_pages/overview.md

             Program Structure
         </h2>
         <p>
-            This program is offered full-time and includes two semesters of coursework and one semester of Master thesis research.
+            This program is offered full-time and includes two semesters of coursework and one semester of Master's (M.Sc.) thesis research.
 The maximum study period is two years.
-To earn the M.Sc. degree, students must: [a] attend and successfully pass
+To earn the M.Sc. degree, students must: (i) attend and successfully pass
-            7 compulsory and 5 elective courses, corresponding to a total of 60 credits (30 per semester) and [b] complete and successfully defend their M.Sc. thesis (30 credits).
-The enrollment in the third semester of studies and the assignment of the Master Thesis can take place at the end of the first year of studies, provided that the student has successfully completed at least half of the M.Sc. program courses by that time.
-The writing language of the Master thesis is English.
+            7 compulsory and 5 elective courses, corresponding to a total of 60 credits (30 per semester) and (ii) complete and successfully defend their M.Sc. thesis (30 credits).
+The enrollment in the third semester of studies and the assignment of the M.Sc. thesis can take place at the end of the first year of studies, provided that the student has successfully completed at least half of the M.Sc. program courses by that time.
+The writing language of the M.Sc. thesis is English.
         </p>
         <h2 class="my-3">
             Language of instruction